haicheviet/personal-space/site/content/posts/cluster-vm-with-firecracker/index.en.md

 >>>
 ```

-I liked the configuration file approach for doing VMware because I found it easier to be able to see everything all in one place.
+I liked the configuration file approach so far and it is easier to be able to see everything all in one place.
 Now the member can provide the config file and pubkey and I can create a fresh VM in instant

 ## Cloud supports nested virtualization